Select your location

 8. Limitation of Liability.

-IN NO EVENT WILL AFFIRM BE LIABLE OR OBLIGATED TO MERCHANT FOR ANY SPECIAL, INDIRECT, INCIDENTAL, PUNITIVE, EXEMPLARY, OR CONSEQUENTIAL DAMAGES OR LOST PROFITS, WHETHER IN CONTRACT OR TORT (INCLUDING BREACH OF WARRANTY, NEGLIGENCE, AND STRICT LIABILITY), AND AFFIRM’S LIABILITY TO MERCHANT FOR ANY LOSSES ARISING OUT OF OR RELATING TO AFFIRM’S PERFORMANCE OR FAILURE TO PERFORM ITS OBLIGATIONS UNDER THE AGREEMENT WILL BE LIMITED, IN THE AGGREGATE, TO AN AMOUNT EQUAL TO THE TOTAL FEES PAYABLE TO AFFIRM UNDER THE APPLICABLE ORDER FORM FOR THE 12 MONTHS PRIOR TO THE MONTH IN WHICH THE MOST RECENT EVENT GIVING RISE TO SUCH LIABILITY OCCURRED.
+IN NO EVENT WILL AFFIRM BE LIABLE OR OBLIGATED TO MERCHANT FOR ANY SPECIAL, INDIRECT, INCIDENTAL, PUNITIVE, EXEMPLARY, OR CONSEQUENTIAL DAMAGES OR LOST PROFITS, WHETHER IN CONTRACT OR TORT (INCLUDING BREACH OF WARRANTY, NEGLIGENCE, AND STRICT LIABILITY), AND AFFIRM’S LIABILITY FOR ANY LOSSES ARISING OUT OF OR RELATING TO AFFIRM’S PERFORMANCE OR FAILURE TO PERFORM ITS OBLIGATIONS UNDER THE AGREEMENT WILL BE LIMITED, IN THE AGGREGATE, TO AN AMOUNT EQUAL TO THE TOTAL FEES PAYABLE TO AFFIRM UNDER THE APPLICABLE ORDER FORM FOR THE 12 MONTHS PRIOR TO THE MONTH IN WHICH THE MOST RECENT EVENT GIVING RISE TO SUCH LIABILITY OCCURRED.
 ALL CLAIMS FOR ANY LOSSES ARISING OUT OF OR RELATING TO AFFIRM’S PERFORMANCE OR FAILURE TO PERFORM ITS OBLIGATIONS UNDER THE AGREEMENT MUST BE FILED WITHIN TWO YEARS FROM THE DATE GIVING RISE TO SUCH CLAIM.
 THIS LIMITATION OF LIABILITY WILL APPLY TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW AND NOTWITHSTANDING THE FAILURE OF ANY LIMITED REMEDY.
+EACH PARTY ENTERS INTO THIS AGREEMENT IN RELIANCE UPON THE LIMITATIONS OF LIABILITY SET FORTH IN THIS SECTION, THAT THE SAME REFLECT AN ALLOCATION OF RISK BETWEEN THE PARTIES (INCLUDING THE RISK THAT A CONTRACT REMEDY MAY FAIL OF ITS ESSENTIAL PURPOSE AND CAUSE CONSEQUENTIAL LOSS), AND THAT THE SAME FORM AN ESSENTIAL BASIS OF THE BARGAIN BETWEEN THE PARTIES.

 9. Dispute Resolution.